tarantool/doc/doc/1.10/book/replication/repl_bootstrap.rst

-Here we use Tarantool's predefined role named "replication" which by default grants "read" privileges for all database objects ("universe"), and we can further set up privileges for this role as required.
+Here we use Tarantool's predefined role named "replication" which by default grants "read" privileges for all database objects ("universe"), and we can change privileges for this role as required.

-In the replica's instance file, we only set read-only parameter to "true", and say ``print('box.once executed on replica')`` to make sure that box.once() is not executed more than once.
-Otherwise the replica's instance file is fully identical to the master's instance file.
+In the replica's instance file, we set the read-only parameter to "true", and say ``print('box.once executed on replica')`` so that later it will be visible that box.once() was not executed more than once.
+Otherwise the replica's instance file is identical to the master's instance file.

 .. code-block:: lua